-Find out more Search SKTM secondary non-specialist maths teachers online or contact your local Maths Hub:

-Further information here or click here to apply

-Benefits

-The SKTM Programme offers participants:

-- Your students will develop a deep, secure and connected understanding of the maths they are learning - You will increase your confidence in planning for progression in maths - You will improve your subject and curriculum knowledge of secondary maths The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.
+Find out more Search SKTM secondary non-specialist maths teachers online or contact your local Maths Hub: Further information here or click here to apply Typically 10 afternoon sessions, 1 each month.
+Starting in September.
+Benefits - Your students will think, reason and discuss their maths in order to deepen their understanding - You will explore and increase your use of a range of pedagogic approaches aligned to the principles of teaching for mastery - You will develop your subject and curriculum knowledge of secondary maths